Reproductive life plans

 Date last updated

-Reproductive life plans (RLPs) provide a structured format for women and men to think about their desires related to having or not having children and establish goals based on those desires.
-RLPs are short statements that are consistent with personal values and current life circumstances; plans can evolve as an individual progresses through life1.
-Health care providers can introduce RLPs during primary care, outpatient, and hospital visits as a prompt to discuss patients’ intentions to have or not have a child or additional children2, 3 and use that information to optimize health, prevent unintended pregnancies, and address other health needs prior to desired pregnancies4.
-RLPs can also be introduced in community settings through home visiting programs, health education curricula, family support programs, and other initiatives3.
+Reproductive life planning (RLP) is a collaborative process between patients of reproductive age and health care providers to think about and discuss patients’ desires related to having or not having children and establish goals based on those desires, consistent with personal values and current life circumstances1; reproductive life plans can evolve over time1.
+Health care providers can introduce RLP during primary care, outpatient, and hospital visits as a prompt to discuss patients’ intentions to have or not have a child or additional children2 and use that information to provide contraception or preconception services as appropriate1 and address other health needs prior to desired pregnancies3.
+RLP is considered a key component of well woman visits4 and can also be introduced in community settings through home visiting programs, health education curricula, family support programs, and other initiatives2.

 What could this strategy improve?